fatahdigital/docco/content/docs/content-and-customization/functions.en.md

 For formatting *any* string representations of dates defined in your front matter, The `dateFormat` function, which will still leverage the Go layout string explained below but uses a slightly different syntax.

-Hugo templates [format your dates][time] via layout strings that point to a specific reference time:
+Hugo templates [format your dates](https://golang.org/pkg/time/) via layout strings that point to a specific reference time:

 ```
 Mon Jan 2 15:04:05 MST 2006